-The Psychiatric Consultation Service rotation consists of experiences in Addiction Psychiatry Consultation, General Consultation-Liaison Service, and Transplant Consultation.
-The Addiction Psychiatry Consultation Service and General Consultation-Liaison experience provides consultation liaison services to medically complex patients with a range of medical, psychological, and social issues admitted to the general hospital with substance use/mental illness related co-morbidity.
-Interns learn how to screen for substance use disorders, differential diagnosis (e.g., delirium versus toxicity), withdrawal management, use of appropriate psychotropic medications, pain management in the addicted patient, and how to formulate and implement an appropriate treatment plan for patients with co-occurring medical and substance use issues.
+Interns will also learn how to screen for substance use disorders, differential diagnosis (e.g., delirium versus toxicity), withdrawal management, use of appropriate psychotropic medications, pain management in the addicted patient, and how to formulate and implement an appropriate treatment plan for patients with co-occurring medical and substance use issues.
 Specific evidenced-based interventions that are modeled and taught include Motivational Interviewing.
 A busy and visible teaching service, interns are part of a team that includes Psychiatry Residents, Addiction and Psychosomatic Fellows, and medical students, and interact with a range of other disciplines and treatment teams throughout the hospital.
 The service averages 200-300 patients per month, and interns typically conduct 10-15 written consultation reports and 2-3 follow up visits with each patient during the hospital stay.

-Interns will also work with the transplant team to assess for psychological contraindications to liver and kidney transplantation and living donation, as well as provide consultations for patients hospitalized post-transplant and presenting with a variety of psychological concerns, including addictions, depression, and anxiety.
+Montefiore Einstein Center for Transplantation - Transplant Psychology Service patients undergoing kidney, pancreas, and liver transplantation, as well as kidney and liver living donation.
+The psychology and psychiatry services are fully integrated into the transplant program and highly regarded across disciplines.
+Interns will work within the transplant team to assess for psychological contraindications to liver and kidney transplantation and living donation, as well as provide inpatient assessment and therapy for patients hospitalized post-transplant and presenting with a variety of psychological concerns, including alcohol/substance use disorders, depression, and anxiety.
 Interventions used with transplant patients are based on CBT, motivational interviewing, and mindfulness.
-Interns are part of a multidisciplinary team including surgeons, hepatologists, nephrologists, social workers, and nurses.
+Interns will work closely with members of the multidisciplinary team including surgeons, hepatologists, nephrologists, social workers, and nurses to provide high-quality integrated care for transplant recipients and living donors.
 There are opportunities to participate in multidisciplinary team meetings with the transplant team.
-Drs.
-Brett Simpson and Lisa Teh provide supervision of interns in their clinical evaluation of patients. as well as in their consultative role to other providers.
+Clinical supervision and consultation will be provided by Drs.
+Teh, Simpson, Cho, and Spyrou.